xealits/xealits.github.io/_posts/2025/2025-10-24-cmake-lib-example.md

 Less targets to compile and link etc.
 In more complex cases, it may be necessary to build the test code in separate executables.

-In general, it is worth to add the testing execitables to the CTest framework.
+In general, it is worth to add the testing executables to the CTest framework.
 It would mean to add `include(CTest)` in `CMakeLists.txt` config, which sets `BUILD_TESTING=ON` by default.